Orchard as a Conventional CMS

 You can change your application branding without worrying about its impact on the application content.

 With the digital revolution in full swing, new marketing and communication platforms are emerging.
-You can easily update and add as many marketing channels as you want while managing the content for all these gadgets using one platform.
+Using one platform, you can easily update and add as many marketing channels as you want while managing the content for all these gadgets.

 Orchard comes with a wide range of features to manage content, user roles, and many other features that can save you money and resources.